tsrira/General_Assist_Langchain/README.md

 ---

-Made with ❤️ and Mistral 🚀
+Made with ❤️ and LangChain 🚀